idvorkin/idvorkin.github.io/_d/time_off.md

 - Do magic for folks
   - Find some guy by himself, practice him as he won't be threatened
 - Do balloons for kids, they love them.
+- Kettlebells are a blast!
+Keep them in the car.

 ### Travel Tips - Before you go